Thomas Brock: Biography

 Brock's group The Moment of Peril (now in the garden of Leighton House) was followed by The Genius of Poetry, at the Carlsberg Brewery in Copenhagen.
 A plaster model for Eve was shown at the Royal Academy in 1898; a marble version (1900) is in the collection of the Tate and Brock also cast some smaller bronze replicas and other imaginative works that mark his development.
 His portrait works include busts, such as those of Lord Leighton and Queen Victoria, statues, such as Sir Richard Owen and Henry Philpott, bishop of Worcester, and sepulchral monuments such as that of Lord Leighton in St Paul's Cathedral.

 1897 shilling, obverse portrait of Queen Victoria by Thomas Brock.

 Brock made statues of Victoria to celebrate her golden and diamond jubilees and also designed the depiction of her "veiled" or "widowed" head, used on all gold, silver and bronze coinage between 1893 and 1901.

 In 1901 Brock won the commission to make a colossal equestrian statue of Edward the Black Prince for Leeds City Square.
 The same year, he was given perhaps his most significant commission, the vast multi-figure Imperial Memorial to Queen Victoria, to be erected in front of Buckingham Palace.
 The unveiling of this memorial took place on 16 May 1911, and according to legend King George V was so moved by the excellence of the memorial that he called for a sword and knighted Brock on the spot.
 In any event, it was on the same day that the Lord Chamberlain’s Office notified The London Gazette that the king had ordered that Brock be appointed a Knight Commander of the Order of the Bath.

 From 1914 to 1919 Brock returned to the post of president of the Society of British Sculptors.

 Brock married in 1869 and had eight children.
-He died in London on 22 August 1922 and is buried at Mayfield, East Sussex.
+He died in London on 22 August 1922.
+He was buried at Mayfield, East Sussex (his home since 1905), in the churchyard of St Dunstan's church, where his family commissioned as a monument a granite and marble tomb chest, modelled on the one he had shortly before designed for Captain Charles Grant Seely at Gatcombe, Isle of Wight.